TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -Displays Total P/L, Risk, Total profit at TP, and RR of the positions on the chart.

+-Has been tested extensively on FTMO and Eightcap brokers.
+YMMV on other brokers.

 ### User Vars
 -Risk (set to % risk per position or limit order).